Graiseley: Graiseley ward

 It borders the St Peter's, Blakenhall, Penn, Merry Hill and Park wards.
-It forms part of the Wolverhampton South West constituency.
+It forms part of the Wolverhampton West constituency.

 Schools

 The area is served by three state primary schools: Graiseley, Aston and Merridale.

 Penn Fields School is a special school located in the area and there is a Resource Area for Moderate Learning Difficulties at Graisely Primary School.

 The Junior School of The Royal School, Wolverhampton also lies in the ward.

 Graiseley Brook

 The Graiseley Brook is a small river that drains the area.
 It originally rose to the rear of the present Merridale School site and flowed across the Merridale and Compton areas to join the Smestow Brook, part of the River Severn catchment.
 Much of the course is now culverted.